hyperledger/besu-docs/docs/public-networks/how-to/use-configuration-file/profile.md

 sidebar_position: 1
 ---

-# Use a profile file
+# Use a profile

-Besu provides pre-configured profile files containing custom settings for some common use cases.
+To help you get started quickly, Besu provides pre-configured profiles containing custom settings for some common use cases.
-You can load these profile files using the [`--profile`](../../reference/cli/options.md#profile) CLI option.
+You can load these profiles using the [`--profile`](../../reference/cli/options.md#profile) CLI option.
 For example:

 ```bash